JonathanGrossmanITC/fullstack_html_css_basics/04_live_coding_steps.md

 ## Day 1

-1. Create a project folder for HTMl and CSS
+1. Create a project folder for HTML and CSS

 2. In the HTML file:
   -- In the body, add two `div` elements.
 One is for a navbar (`class="navbar"`) and the other is for the main wrapper (`class="main-wrapper"`).